JTafej/24-25-Programming/Unit 2/Day 3 Lists.md

-- **Activity 2**: Print the first and last item in your list using indexing.
+- **Try it out #2**: Print the first and last item in your list using indexing.
 You can use negative indexing (`-1` refers to the last item.
 This will be helpful if you have a giant list and you don’t necessarily know how long it is, although you can find that out as well):
   ```python
   print(favorite_movies[-1])  # prints 'Interstellar' in my example.
   ```